 Due to the extremely light weight of the Snake trike we can offer all of the wings listed below and still remain within the SPHG 70kg weight limit with full fuel.
-The Snake is the only trike available in the UK offering double-surface wings within the 70kg limit.
+This gives pilots access to superior wings specifically designed for nanolight trikes.

-If you are planning to operate the Snake as an SSDR microlight there is an even greater range of wing options available; please contact us for details.
-These include competition-level soaring wings and high-speed touring options.
+If you are a licensed pilot and planning to operate the Snake as an SSDR microlight there is an even greater range of wing options available; please contact us for details.

-All Grif wings offer various ways to reduce the packaged length (useful if storage space is at a premium, or for transporting the wing on airlines).
-The quick short-pack reduces the packed length of the 3DC from 5.32m to 4.58m.
-A further reduction is possible to only 3.57m length.
-Neither of these short-pack options require any tools and can be completed in minutes.
+All Grif wings offer various ways to reduce the packaged length as standard (useful if storage space is at a premium, or for transporting the wing on airlines).
+The quick short-pack reduces the packed length of the 3DC from 5.32m to 3.57m.
+The process doesn’t require any tools and can be completed in minutes.

 A PX20 trilaminate leading edge is available as an option, as are a range of undersurface colour combinations.
 Grif can also powder-coat the A-frame and kingpost any RAL colour in order to create your ideal colour scheme.